OliverDean/WebDev/README.md

 Nick

 for the database
-pip install Flask-Migrate
+    pip install Flask-Migrate   should be done in the requirements.txt

-if you dont see the app.db in the Login page directory then flask db init if it is there but doesnt work try flask db migrate -m "test" flask db upgrade
+manage.py is for database updating and merging if you dont see the app.db in the Login page directory then flask db init
+    if it is there but doesnt work try flask db migrate -m "test" flask db upgrade